Components

 property of the

-game object.
-But also the methods of move()
+game object, as well as the methods move()

 .